 Australia has developed around 60 hydrogen projects.
 The Australian government is also investing approximately 1.2 billion dollars in building the country’s hydrogen economy.
 It aims to position itself as a leading global player in hydrogen export.

 Italy allocated 3.2 billion euros to research, test, produce, and use hydrogen in the country as an alternative fuel source.
 Today in Italy, hydrogen meets around 1% of the energy demand.
 Italy is working toward producing green hydrogen from renewable energy sources like wind and solar power.

 Hydrogen is an important energy carrier.
 The global hydrogen market is well established, with global demand currently at 8-10 Exajoules (EJ).

 Hydrogen producers mainly use renewable electricity to split water molecules into oxygen and hydrogen in an electrolyzer.
-The International Renewable Energy Agency (IRENA) is working on electrolyzer technologies to channel large amounts of renewable electricity to sectors finding decarbonization difficult.
+The International Renewable Energy Agency (IRENA)is working on electrolyzer technologies to channel large amounts of renewable electricity to sectors finding decarbonization difficult.
 These include industries, buildings, and transport.
-With the development of such technology, hydrogen obtained from renewable energy will be able to directly displace hydrogen obtained from fossil fuels.
+With the development of such technology, hydrogen obtained from renewable energy will be able to displace hydrogen obtained from fossil fuels directly.

 Many see hydrogen produced by clean energy as a critical enabler of the global transition to sustainable energy.
 It is also a vital component of achieving net-zero economies.
 However, only a few industrial applications currently use hydrogen since it is more expensive than fossil fuel alternatives.